data-mechanics/course-2016-spr-proj/mjclawar_rarshad/README.md

 a value metric based on our data.
 We will then compare our value metric to actual property assessment data and observe the following:
     -What parameters strongly influence property value?
-    -Does our model agree with actual property data?
+    -How well does our model agree with actual property data?